 Treatments may be done while you are fully clothed, although some garments may need to removed or loosened.
 Follow-up sessions are for 30-minutes.
 Emmett Technique can either be used as a complete therapy on its own or in combination with other skills an Emmett Practitioner may have.

-McTimoney Chiropractor Andrew Hunter DC first trained in Emmett Technique in October 2011 and completed Modules 1-6 in November 2012 and so achieved full practitioner status.
+McTimoney Chiropractor Andrew Hunter first trained in Emmett Technique in October 2011 and completed Modules 1-6 in November 2012 and so achieved full practitioner status.
 Chiropractor Andrew Hunter’s approach is to use Emmett Technique in conjunction with the other modalities he uses including low-force McTimoney Chiropractic adjustment plus postural, movement and exercise advice.

 In 2013, The McTimoney Chiropractic Association sponsored two training courses in Emmett Technique, demonstrating the compatibility of Emmett and McTimoney Chiropractic Techniques.